6 FAQ about CBDCBD Village

-It is a compound isolated from the cannabis plant with notable, researched medical benefits.
-It does not make people feel “high” but rather counteracts the psycho-activity of Tetrahydrocannabinol (THC) which is more psychoactive and is the compound that produces the ‘high’ feeling.
+It is a compound isolated from the cannabis plant with notable, researched l benefits.
+It does not make people feel high but rather it is believed it counteracts the psycho-activity of Tetrahydrocannabinol (THC) which is more psychoactive and is the compound that produces the ‘high’ feeling.
 In fact, THC is the primary psychoactive component of cannabis.
 Unlike THC, CBD oil is neutral and can actually counteract the effects of THC.
-CBD is not a recognised medicine and further research needs to be done it has been characterised as having anti-convulsant, anti-inflammatory, anti-psychotic, antioxidant, anxiolytic, antiemetic or any other benefits.
+CBD is not a recognised medicine and further research needs to be done.
+Please be careful when people characterise it as having anti-convulsant, anti-inflammatory, anti-psychotic, antioxidant, anxiolytic, antiemetic or any other benefits.
 There is much more research required before any of these claims on line and elsewhere can be relied on.
 Always consult a doctor for advice and he will always try to recommend the best products for you personally.
 It has also been claimed it can be used in treating nausea and vomiting, neuro-inflammation, seizures, psychosis, spasms and oxidative stress, again please seek professional advice and help.
 It is important to note that someday CBD may be considered a option but it’s important to wait to see the scientific and clinical research, with the United States government being the primary sponsor, underscored the potential of CBD in treating neurological disorders such as epilepsy and other conditions such as diabetes, alcoholism and arthritis.

 In the United States, federal and state laws regarding the medical use of cannabis and cannabinoids are in conflict and have led to confusion among patients, caregivers, and healthcare providers.
 Currently, cannabis is legal for medical cases in 50% of the states, and another seventeen states allow products that are high in cannabidiol (CBD) and low in THC (tetrahydrocannabinol <0.3%) for medical use.
 The FDA has not approved any CBD products to be used as medication yet but controlled clinical trials are being undertaken.

 Cannabis does not get you high.
 The active compound in cannabis that gets a person high is THC and in hemp oils or CBD oils the level of THC is less than 0.2% in the hemp used in EU and below .3% in the USA.